Samuel87/Vue-playground/cms-boilerplate/README.md

 The aforementioned also counts for CSS libraries.

 The boilerplate is bare-bones - anything project specific can be added and organised incrementally.

+**Note2**: use Vue-router only where SEO isn't necessary, like to enchance a single view UX flow.
+That's because search engines may have trouble rendering Javascript and it would also mean more work to change required meta tags every time a route changes.

 File structure example:
 ```